freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-conversation-starters-in-the-break-room/657ce0bbf16c312c8dcc8dff.md

 ### --feedback--

-`Usually` should come before the main verb when not using `to be`.
-The correct sentence is `She is usually very careful with her work.`
+`Usually` deve vir antes do verbo principal quando não se usa `to be`.
+A frase correta é `She is usually very careful with her work.`

 ---